mocksure/system_design/SystemDesign.md

   * method of data trasmissio
 6. How does the system scale?
 What are the limits and trade-off in current design?
 What improvmenet can be done to design it differently?

+## Main system design questions
+- Design a whole system
+  - Design Twitter
+  - Design Facebook
+  - Design Uber
+  - Design Whatsapp
+  - Design Flight booking system
+  - Design Google Drive
+- Design a specific functionality
+  - Design a feature to stop user from visiting a site too frequently
+  - Design a functionality to mark all emails as read
+  - Design a button to delete a Tweet

 ## Scalibility lecture
 - key concepts:
   Vertical scaling: add more cpu,ram,hard-drive
   Horizontal scaling:add more cheaper computer, distribute traffice && storage into these machiens.
   Caching: save some pre-processed data, like sticky session, pre-quried sqls
   Load balancing: determine which web server to hit; determine which db to hit if having multiple db
   Database replication: for faster read; for reduancy safety
   Database partitioning: for faster performance for some contents, or distributed storage
   Using NoSQL instead of scaling a relational database
   Being asynchronous

 - Load Balancer?
   load balancer is even good to protect server: now backend server can be on LAN with load balancer, so they are protected; and we just expose load balancer to clients.
   How does load balancer work?
   There are lots of trade-offs: look at 30:00 of the video.
 That's all the tradeoffs (http://www.hiredintech.com/system-design/scalability-fundamentals/)
     - round robin: the load balancer works as a fancy DNS machine, take turns to assign task/request to machine 1,2,3,4...etc. (if we do `nsloopup google.com` on google.com, we can see google does that)
     - store states/sessions into a dedicated server. but it indroduces server-failure issue. -use RAID, raplication
       RAID0: strip data at two hardrives, little on each
       RAID1: mirror data. store at both places
       RAID10: combination of RAID0 && RAID1.
       RAID5: 3 drives only 1 of them is used for reduendency.
       RAID6: multiple drives. any drive can die, then replace, and no data lost.
     - split by the type of files request: html server, image server; load balancer
     - split based on actual load (less possible), send package to less busy server
   Options:
   Software:
     ELB: elastic load balancer
     HAProxy
     LVS
   hardware:
     Barracuda
     Cisco
     Citrix: over-priced, $20k
     F5
   Problem: sticky session (if you revisit the site multiple times seprately, you will still hit the same server)
     - can store serverID in the cookie (one downside: safety, showed the whole world about server IP).
 So again, can store a random number/hashed value on Load Balancer.
 It shows which serverID to hit once revisiting.
 Remember which back-end server to send cookie to.
 - Caching:
   file-based caching approach: send .html out.
     down-side: 1. space.
 2. old generated files are really hard to change. mysqul-query cashed: for identical sql request
   memcached: store in memory of the idetical query.
-Like a table. store <key, value>. next time when checking, try look up key.
+Like a table. store <key, value>.
+    next time when checking, try look up key.
     Down-side: run out of ram.
 Solution: LRUCahe, remove old records(double-linked-list)

 - Replication:
   Master && multiple Slaves
     advantage: 1.
 Same request/query will be paste to all slaves, so master fail, just put up one salve; 2.
 If READ heavy, they are redundant server to lots readings.
     disadvantage:
   Must have at least load balancer: that is one-point-failure if just one load balancer

 - Partitioning:
   based on user informaiton, like name.
 Put common user (same last name) into certain servers.

 - Bottleneck: data traffice and data storage
 -